Check out our Sugarbush Saturday!!

 For Interested Individuals and Families

 Interested in learning how to make maple syrup on your own?
 Look no further for opportunities to experience the fun of tapping trees and boiling off your own homemade syrup!
-Classes are offered every spring that focus on every facet of harvesting sap and making syrup!ย Contact Katie to set up your tour or class โ€“ย katie@shetek.orgย or 507-763-3567.ย Payment is due upon registration and can be paid over the phone.
+Classes are offered every spring that focus on every facet of harvesting sap and making syrup!
+Contact Katie to set up your tour or class – katie@shetek.org or 507-763-3567.
+Payment is due upon registration and can be paid over the phone or on the day of your event.

+Our annual Sugarbush Pancake Breakfast (check out our FLYER) will be held on Saturday, March 29th, 2025 from 9am-1pm.
+Come enjoy pancakes/syrup, sausage, fresh fruit, and more – this is a free will donation event with all proceeds benefiting our tap1947 Shetek Maple Syrup program!
 And, if you’re feeling philanthropic, we are always excited to have extra hands making maple syrup off-schedule (our EE Director’s family works day and night harvesting and boiling during the short Sugarbush season!).
 Individuals and families alike are welcome to visit us and volunteer.
-Please call Katie at 507.763.3567 or email katie@shetek.org to give of your time and muscles!ย
+Please call Katie at 507.763.3567 or email katie@shetek.org to give of your time and muscles!

 For Schools and Organizations

 Schools and other organizations are welcome to schedule field trips at Shetek Lutheran Ministries focused on making maple syrup.
 We learn experientially at camp and so classes will learn about identifying maple trees, tapping trees and harvesting sap, running the evaporator, and all about the bottling process during your stay at camp.
-Field trips will generally follow the same schedule of activities.ย Maple Syrup Field Trips are available for students PreK-12th grade, homeschool families, scout groups, 4H clubs, adult community centers, and more!
+Field trips will generally follow the same schedule of activities.
+Maple Syrup Field Trips are available for students PreK-12th grade, homeschool families, scout groups, 4H clubs, adult community centers, and more!
 All field trips are ONSITE due to the unique nature of making maple syrup.
 What will you experience during your visit?
 Buckets.
 Lots of 5-gallon buckets.
 All jokes aside, you will see a working maple farm!
 You’ll use your senses to explore camp as we make maple syrup.
 See our taps, smell the wood smoke from the evaporator, touch the rough tree bark, hear the steady drip of sap into the buckets, and taste our amazing pure maple syrup!
 Field trips include tree identification, tapping demonstrations, syrup taste tests, a tour of our Shetek Sugarbush, and so much more.
 Come prepared to be outside – warm winter gear with layered clothing is a must!
 Bring extra socks and cozy boots that can get wet and muddy for hiking through the woods.

 Ages 4 and over: $8/person; Ages 3 and under: FREE!

-Evening & Weekend programs can be available on a very limited basis.
-Please call Katie at 507-763-3567 for all program inquiries.
+Please call or email Katie at 507-763-3567 katie@shetek.org for all program inquiries.

 The Shetek Maple Trees

 Shetek Lutheran Ministries offers five different species of maple trees, all of which are good to tap for harvesting sap.
 Most prominent are the large and old silver maples, with their thin and narrowly pointed leaves and flaky, silvery bark.
 We also have a scattering of sugar maples, distinguished by their thin bark and exceptionally colored fall leaves, and Norway maples, known best for their thick canopy of broad, deep green leaves.
 Shetek also features a few red maples and a decorative hybrid known as the Autumn Blaze.
-Most of these trees are tapped on a rotation at Shetek, as we just don’t have enough time and resources at this time to tap and harvest sap from all 125 maple trees at camp!ย
+Most of these trees are tapped on a rotation at Shetek, as we just don’t have enough time and resources at this time to tap and harvest sap from all 125 maple trees at camp!

 tap1947 Maple Syrup: The Process Behind the Product

 Our maple syrup is created using the sap harvested during our annual run at Shetek.
 We harvest the sap using power drills, steel taps, BPA-free plastic tubing, and food-grade 5-gallon buckets or 1-gallon jugs.
 The sap is then boiled off over two custom-fabricated evaporators in large stainless steel pans.
 The almost-syrup is brought into our commercial camp kitchen for final processing, filtering and bottling.
-We currently average making 30+ gallons of delicious maple syrup every year, and as we become more efficient with harvesting and evaporating, our product yield will increase as well.ย All profits go back to our Environmental Education program to continuously improve our maple syruping events, equipment and resources.
+We currently average making 30+ gallons of delicious maple syrup every year, and as we become more efficient with harvesting and evaporating, our product yield will increase as well.
+All profits go back to our Environmental Education program to continuously improve our maple syruping events, equipment and resources.

 ( Donations are encouraged to support the program, if you’re so inclined! )